 The state contributes a fixed amount of money to family for each child.
 Write a code that, for the specified number of children, calculates how much of family allowances will the given family receive and prints this amount.
 The allowance for one child is EUR 30.

+input : 3

+output: 90

+input : 8

-input: 8 output: 240
+output: 240